fadden/CiderPress2/Install.md

 commands themselves.

  - Windows: Windows+R to open "run" window, type "cmd" and hit return.
-The first time you run the command, the Windows security system will scan it.
+The first time you run `cp2.exe`, the Windows security system will scan it.
  - Linux: use "xterm", "gnome-terminal", or whatever you like.
 You must `chmod +x cp2` to make it executable.
  - Mac OS: from the Finder, in the Go menu, select Utilities.
 Double-click Terminal to launch it.